-The gross proceeds from the sale of the Ordinary Shares in this offering will be deposited in a non-interest bearing escrow account maintained by the escrow agent, [•].
-All checks will be deposited directly into the escrow account and all wire transfers will be wired directly to the escrow account.
-The funds will be held in escrow until the escrow bank, [•], has advised us and the escrow agent that it has received a minimum of \$[•], the minimum offering, in cleared funds.
-If we do not receive the minimum of \$[•] by [•], 2018, all funds will be returned to purchasers in this offering on the next business day after the termination of the offering, without charge, deduction or interest.
-Prior to [•], 2018, in no event will funds be returned to you unless the offering is terminated.
-You will only be entitled to receive a refund of your subscription price if we do not raise a minimum of \$[•] by [•], 2018.
+The gross proceeds from the sale of the Ordinary Shares in this offering will be deposited in a non-interest bearing escrow account maintained by the deposit account agent, Fintech Clearing, LLC (the "Deposit Account Agent").
+The Deposit Account Agent is affiliated with the Underwriter, as the Deposit Account Agent is under the same indirect common ownership as the Underwriter.
+All checks will be deposited directly into the escrow account and all wire transfers will be wired directly to the escrow account at Pacific Mercantile Bank.
+The funds will be held in escrow until the Deposit Account Agent has advised us and the escrow agent that it has received a minimum of \$8,000,000, the minimum offering, in cleared funds.
+If we do not receive the minimum of \$8,000,000 by [•], 2019, all funds will be returned to purchasers in this offering on the next business day after the termination of the offering, without charge, deduction or interest.
+Prior to [•], 2019, in no event will funds be returned to you unless the offering is terminated.
+You will only be entitled to receive a refund of your subscription price if we do not raise a minimum of \$8,000,000 by [•], 2019.
 No interest will be paid either to us or to you.
 See "Underwriting - Deposit of Offering Proceeds."

+Listing

-Listing We are in the process of applying to list our Ordinary Shares on the NASDAQ Capital Market under the symbol "ATIF."
+We are in the process of applying to list our Ordinary Shares on the NASDAQ Capital Market under the symbol "ATIF."

-Transfer Agent Transhare
+Transfer Agent Transhare Corporation